 Philo’s primary goal is to provide entertainment TV options for the lowest possible cost.
 As of this time of writing, Philo provides one streaming service package: a 61 channel package for $20 per month.

 Philo’s packages do not exceed those price ranges.
-There are also no hidden fees, and unlike most of its competitors on the market, there are no add-on channels either.
+There are also no hidden fees, and unlike most of its competitors on the market, there are very available add-ons.
 That means the maximum price you will pay for Philo, at least presently, is $20 per month.
+No contract, you are free to cancel the subscription anytime.
+You can add Starz for $9/month and Epix for $6/month as additional channels.

 7-day free trial